indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I File a Claim in an Indiana Small Claims Court?

-To file a small claims action in Indiana, the litigant must adhere to the following rules:
+To file a small claims action in Indiana, the litigant is typically required to adhere to the following rules:

-• The litigant must obtain and complete multiple Notice of Claim forms.
-Interested persons can get these forms from the office of the clerk at no cost.
+• The litigant is expected to obtain and complete multiple Notice of Claim forms.
+Interested persons can get these forms from the clerk's office at no cost.
 The party should clearly and briefly state the amount and nature of the claim.
-Further information can be presented in court after a trial date has been set.
+Once a trial date is set, additional evidence may be presented in court.

 Interested parties should be aware that they have to choose the correct courthouse or venue to file the suit.
 Otherwise, the defense party can ask the court to dismiss the claim.
 The appropriate county location to file a lawsuit in Indiana can be any of the following: